 Parisa completed her bachelor of music degree in composition at the Chicago College of Performing Arts of Roosevelt University and her master's degree in composition at the University of Toronto.
 She studied composition with Keith Tedman, Kyong Mee Choi, Ka Nin Chan, and Stacy Garrop.
-Currently, she is pursuing her DMA in composition at the University of Toronto under the supervision of Christos Hatzis.
+She has completed her DMA in composition at the University of Toronto under the supervision of Christos Hatzis.

 Parisa is a recipient of several grants, awards and scholarships including the 2017 Theodoros Mirkopoulos Fellowship in Composition, as well as Ontario Arts Council Project Grant, 2016 Irene R. Miller and Anoush Khoshkish Fellowship in Music, the 2015 Ann H Atkinson Prize in Composition, the 2014-2015 Ontario Graduate Scholarship, and the John Weinzweig Graduating Scholarship.
 She was also a recipient of a 2013-2014 Social Sciences and Humanities Research Council (SSHRC) Canada Graduate Scholarship, focusing her research on the indigenous music by women in her native Iran, and wrote an original composition related to this theme.
 In addition, she was the 2018 K.M.
 Hunter Artist Award finalist.